-What is the Women Inmates program about?
+What is the Inmates program about?

-CJC’s Women Inmates – Prepped for Life Program equips women inmates to navigate their path toward better life-choices and a new start.
-The majority of women who end up incarcerated did not learn God’s truths in childhood.
+CJC’s Inmates – Prepped for Life Program equips inmates to navigate their path toward better life-choices and a new start.
+The majority of inmates who end up incarcerated did not learn God’s truths in childhood.
 We work with our students strengths and encourage them towards God’s intended path.
-The goal is to help them become healthier, happier, more productive people by dissolving self-imposed obstacles, limitations, and destructive life-style choices.
+The goal is to help them become healthier, happier, more productive individuals by dissolving self-imposed obstacles, limitations, and destructive life-style choices.
 Often, the answer to one’s future is in their past.
 If someone is suffering from past or present hurts, our programs can help the healing process.
 This program puts them on the path to life transformation with healing hope.

 This is a five-week faith-based life-skills and behavior management program, held in-person in the Kendall County Jail.
 The curriculum covers generational programming, dealing with hurt and guilt, setting boundaries, building character, conflict resolution, anger management, healthy relationships, domestic violence, and money matters.

-Women Inmates Register in the Kendall County Jail:
+Inmates Register in the Kendall County Jail:

 - The course is free